civilmoney/Reference-Implementation/README.md

 If you're making something that uses resources, we ask that you take your time with it and make it beautiful and long-lasting.

 We ask that you accept anybody's payment, even if you don't trust or like them.
-People are only deceitful or sociopathic because money, either a lack of access to or an overabundance, caused them to become that way under the old economic system.
+People are only deceitful or sociopathic because money, either a lack of access to or an overabundance, has caused them to become that way under the old economic system.
 It will take us several generations for our society to heal.

 Money is no longer capital.